The Italian Boys is released on 18th October 2020

 READ MORE: Salò, or the 120 Days of Sodom

-Sometimes those first feelings of sexual desire are suppressed as we journey into teenage and adult life; the reasons for this can, of course, be plentiful, from family barriers to career choices and beliefs.
-But the result is a life lived in mental boxes, where sexuality is kept firmly under lock and key.
-Within these themes, our fourth film Lazerus Come Out (Lazarus vieni fuori), directed by Lorenzo Caproni, finds its voice.
+Sometimes our first feelings of sexual desire are suppressed as we journey into teenage and adult life.
+The reasons for this are varied, from family barriers to career choices and beliefs but the result can lead to a life lived in mental instability, where our sexuality is kept firmly under lock and key.
+These themes find a voice in our fourth film Lazerus Come Out (Lazarus vieni fuori), directed by Lorenzo Caproni.

 Local priest Don Valter cares deeply for his parish, his life bound in a series of traditions and beliefs.
 However, when an ex alter-boy studying at university arrives with a troupe of actors at his door, the priest is caught off-guard.
 The youngsters quickly announce that they wish to stage a performance of The Rebirth of Lazarus, with Don Valter the confused but encouraging of their artistic wish.
 However, as the performance gets underway, old feelings and emotions bubble to the surface, unlocking feelings and desires long buried.